BatirVik/currencies/README.md

 LOGS_PATH="logs/logs.txt"
 SECRET_KEY="your-super-secret-key"
 ```
-Also .env.db at root of the project
+Also, update .env.db at the root of the project
 ```bash
 POSTGRES_USER="deadpool"
 POSTGRES_PASSWORD="x-force"